Thursday 10th May 2018

 It’s a calm sunny day for a crossing and the views once more are stunning as we look around in a 360 circle, we are sailing to Surucaj at the easterly end of Hvar to drive westerly to Hvar town, we chose this rather than a 2-hour ferry from Split costing approx. 700kn (€94)

-Arriving on Hvar everybody is in their vehicles and engines running as the ramp drops down and meets the harbour side, then it feels like a free for all as we all nudge forward to a narrow exit!
+Arriving at Hvar everybody is in their vehicles and engines running as the ramp drops down and meets the harbour side, then it feels like a free for all as we all nudge forward to a narrow exit!
 I try to wait a little but get tooted more than once from behind and I see cars behind me changing lanes to get off as quickly as possible.
 As our turn approaches we are directed off in a fashion, see the video below!

 We leave the ferry behind us and make our way on the only road to Hvar town, it’s a 40kmp limit for most of the way and in parts very narrow and very bumpy in parts although it looks like they’ve recently repaired much of it, took 1hr 30 mins to do 45kms!

 We saw this red car today; this guy doesn’t need a roof rack to carry a 12 ft metal pole!
+He ties it underneath with string to the front and rear bumper, a novel idea indeed!

 Stop the video on 1min & 4 seconds and try to spot it.

 Camp Vira is closed but only for lunch until 4pm, we amble through the site selecting spots and places we would like to stay on, we picked one with a sea view on both sides of our van.
-The site facilities are closed except the showers, its out of season here but it is a quiet place with a gorgeous small bay.
+The site facilities are closed except the showers, it’s out of season here but it is a quiet place with a gorgeous small bay.
 We like to explore when we arrive and ended up on a dusty rocky track going down towards the sea after noticing a small wooden sign for a Kobona, a traditional fish restaurant, but after 5 mins we doubted anybody would come down here in a car or scooter.
 We are going for a walk and there is no intention to buy a meal tonight but there might be a nice view, the track ends at the coast and there is only the restaurant, there’s no activity and we are admiring the position, the veranda jutting out over the rocks and the beauty of the place when a man appears, do you want a drink? yes of course!

 We sit out on the veranda sipping a chilled local white wine as the staff explain how the restaurant works in perfect English; so, it’s fresh fish every day, there is no menu, you choose the fish from that days catch, they weigh it, you agree on a price, they cook and serve it with whatever vegetables they have!